 <hb>Other global resources taxes

 <p1>Although Pogge’s Dividend is the most well-known example, the idea of a tax on natural resources has gained broader currency in debates about global justice.
 Charles Beitz (1979) has defended a resource redistribution principle which would seek to make sure that each country has sufficient resources to be able to run decent and effective institutions, and meet its members’ basic rights.
 Proposals for redistributing either resources, or the value of those resources, have also been put forward by Brian Barry (1982), Will Kymlicka (2001) and Hillel Steiner (2005).
 In Steiner’s case the proposal is much more challenging than Pogge’s.
 Whereas Pogge’s Dividend would redistribute one per cent of the value of resources as they are extracted, Steiner’s proposal would apply to all natural resources (whether extracted or not), and aim to redistribute all of their latent value.
 This would be achieved by taxing the real estate values of land across the world.
-The proceeds would again be administered through a Global Fund, in this case disbursing sufficient amounts of money to guarantee either a substantial universal capital grant, or a basic income for all (Steiner 2005).
+The proceeds would again be administered through a global fund, in this case disbursing sufficient amounts of money to guarantee either a substantial universal capital grant, or a basic income for all (Steiner 2005).
 The global resource tax would, in effect, require states to pay “rent” on the resources within their territories.
-The effect would be strongly redistributive, and would almost certainly produce a “substantial reduction in international (as well as national) economic inequalities” (Steiner 2005: 36).
+The effect would be strongly redistributive, and would almost certainly produce a “substantial reduction in international (as well as national) economic inequalities” (ibid.: 36).

-The main challenges faced by Steiner’s account revolve around the justice of taxing real estate values at their full economic value.
+The main challenges levelled at Steiner’s account revolve around the justice of taxing real estate values at their full economic value.
 One objection would be that if what we want to address is the unequal distribution of natural resources, then a tax on real estate is a rather poor proxy for that goal – given that there are countries (such as Japan) where natural resources are not available in any great abundance, but where real estate values are very high (and vice versa).
 This suggests, in effect, that Steiner’s scheme does not distribute the costs of tackling inequality in a wholly compelling way.
 A related objection suggests that we ought not in any case attempt to tax all of the value of natural resources.
 Whereas their latent value may in a sense be unearned by anyone in particular, the actual value of resources is influenced by the way in which people interact with those resources, and protect or improve them.
-As such, perhaps local or national communities are entitled to some share of actual resource values (Miller 2011).
-Note though that whereas this argument attempts to defeat Steiner’s claim that we should tax the entire value of resources, it likely could not defeat arguments – such as Pogge’s – that we ought to redistribute some of that value.
+As such, perhaps local or national communities are entitled to some share of actual resource values (D. Miller 2011).
+Note though that whereas this argument attempts to defeat Steiner’s claim that we should tax the entire value of resources, it probably could not defeat arguments, such as Pogge’s, that we ought to redistribute some of that value.
 Even if communities are partially responsible for the actual value of resources, they are presumably not responsible for their entire value.

 <hb>The Tobin Tax

-<p1>The idea of a “Tobin Tax” (sometimes more broadly referred to as a Financial Transactions Tax) was originally suggested by the Nobel Prize-winning economist James Tobin, who in 1972 argued that one way to calm international currency markets would be to place a small tax on foreign-exchange transactions.
+<p1>The idea of a “Tobin Tax” (sometimes more broadly referred to as a Financial Transactions Tax) was originally suggested by the Nobel Prize-winning economist James Tobin, who in 1972 argued that one way to calm international currency markets would be to place a small tax on foreign exchange transactions.
 A tax on foreign exchange transactions would dissuade speculators looking for very short-term gains on currency markets.
 At present that kind of speculation can have disastrous consequences for some national economies (notably, the idea of a Tobin Tax came to gain much greater interest after the Asian Financial Crisis of 1997, in which currency speculation played a role).